GanpatiRathia/RAG-System-for-Device-User-Manual/README.md

 Verify that all required Python packages are installed and up-to-date.

 If encountering issues with package versions, consider creating a virtual environment and reinstalling dependencies.

+## Future Work

+Can use OpenAI's API,ngrok,and other pretrained models for better result with further training on user manual.
+Better UI can be created using Django/Flask for production grade application.